-Group Homes are facilities of any capacity and provide 24-hour non-medical care and supervision to children in a structured environment Group Homes provide social, psychological and behavioral programs for troubled youths.
+Group Homes are facilities of any capacity and provide 24-hour nonmedical cam and supervision to children in a structured environment Group Homes provide social, psychological and behavioral programs for troubled youths.

-Small Fámily Homes
+Small Family Homes

-Small Family Homes provide care 24hours a day in the licensee's family residence for six or fewer children who are mentally disordered, developmentally disabled or physically handicapped and who require special care and supervision as a result of such disabilities.
+Small Family Homes provide 24-hour a day care in the licensee's family residence for six or fewer children who are mentally disordered, developmentally disabled or physically handicapped and who require special care and supervision as a result of such disabilities.